dougmassay/docximport-sigil-plugin/README.md

 * **Note:** Do not rename any Sigil plugin zip files before attempting to install them

-This plugin will work with either Python 3.4+ or Python 2.7+ (defaults to 3.x if both are present).
+This plugin will work with either Python 3.4+.
 The absolute minimum version of Sigil required is v0.8.3 (Python must be installed separately prior to v0.9.0)

 Get more help at the DOCXImport plugin [MobileRead support thread.](http://www.mobileread.com/forums/showthread.php?t=273966)